The Really Old Bali Blog (2013-2015) « Joshua Oppenheimer's film 'The Act of Killing' nominated for an Oscar

 For a solid crit, see Mark Kermode's piece in The Guardian.
-For the Oppenheimer interview at Al Jazeera, try this.
-And to find out how this off-hand gem fits in with the rest of Indonesian cinema, take five and check out 'Cinema Paradiso: The Story of Indonesian Cinema on Bali' by Ubud High.
+And to find out how this off-hand gem fits in with the rest of Indonesian cinema, take ten and check out 'Cinema Paradiso: The Story of Indonesian Cinema on Bali' by Ubud High.

 The Balinese believe that a violent death and the absence of funeral rights leaves the soul in a tortured, untenanted limbo.

-But it seems the white herons of Petulu have finally come home to nest.
+But it seems Petulu's white herons have come home to nest.

 More at Ubud High ~ Cinema Paradiso: The Story of Indonesian Cinema on Bali »

 From 1930's Nudie Cutie films to the Academy Awards, Ubud High takes a front-row seat to peer at Bali's place in the history of Indonesian Cinema... ➨

 'Virgins of Bali' 1930's nudie-cutie film poster (1932).

 Cinemas & Film Screenings in Ubud, Bali